StarCrossed, by Elizabeth C. Bunce (Oct. 1, Scholastic/Levine)

 * The Curse of the Wendigo, by Rick Yancey (Oct.
 12, Simon & Schuster)

-The Monstrumologist in 2009, this sequel finds Dr. Warthrop diverted from his study of Homo Vampiris to search the Canadian wilderness for his ex-fiance’s husband.
+Following on the heels of The Monstrumologist in 2009, this sequel finds Dr. Warthrop diverted from his study of Homo Vampiris to search the Canadian wilderness for his ex-fiance’s husband.
 The man has been snatched by the heretofore fictitious Wendigo―a ravenous, cannibalistic creature out of Angonquin mythology.

 * Alien Invasion and Other Inconveniences, by Brian Yansky (Oct.
 12, Candlewick)